“Together, we are creating a more inclusive world, one smartphone and one person at a time.”

-Imagine navigating today’s world without a connected smartphone.
+Imagine navigating today’s world without a smartphone or internet.
 With nearly 25 million Americans experiencing digital poverty, for many, one of the first rungs of the ladder — digital access — is missing.
 With the growing income divide, technology accelerates the gap by leaving those who are disadvantaged even further behind.
-Sparrow addresses this “last mile” (or first rung) challenge by bridging the digital divide using smartphones, data access and collective effort.
+Sparrow addresses this inequity using smartphones, data access, and collective effort.

 U.S. Mobile Subscriptions

 “With smartphone technology, we have been able to overcome the enormous barriers to delivering mental health care to homeless youth.
 Smartphones have allowed us to reach youth where they are at and offer care on demand.
 By giving these youth new tools and information, we believe we have the potential to help set them on a positive course towards a more stable future.”Dr. Alyson K. Zalta

 Wonder if mobile access really makes a difference?
 Having a mobile phone makes a big difference for finding a job and getting a home.
 Sparrow is connecting unhoused people in the Bay Area and Chicago, in partnership with Downtown Streets Team, Rubicon Programs, Rush University and others.

 Black Girls Code empowers girls of color to become tomorrow’s innovative leaders through computer science and heightened self-esteem.
 Smartphones donated by Sparrow are used in mobile app workshops across the country.

 Together, we’re improving refugee resettlement with big plans, big data, mobile phones and a dash of hope.
 Backed in part by a MacArthur grant and in partnership with Lutheran Immigration & Refugee Services and Refugee Services of Texas.